jonhjelm/docs-and-training/service_implementation/available_parameters.md

     in service development.
   * `"newWorkflowUrl"`: URL to the portal function which starts a new workflow.
     Not commonly used in service development.
+  * `"auth"`: WSDL URL for the authentication manager.
+Necessary when session tokens should be validated inside a service.

 ## How to access them?
 Simply create input parameters `serviceID`, `sessionToken`, and `extraParameters`